ppannuto/patpannuto.com/classes/2022/summer/wes237b/assignment2/index.md

 You only need to support multiplying 3-element vectors in your implementation.
 [Here is a quick refresher on cross products](https://www.khanacademy.org/math/multivariable-calculus/thinking-about-multivariable-function/x786f2022:vectors-and-matrices/a/cross-products-mvc).
 The goal is just to get a little comfortable with manipulating data in Eigen, and what the library is doing for you under the hood.
+If you're having trouble getting stuff working, try working through some of the [Eigen matrix and vector arithmetic tutorial][eigenTut].

 > _Optional Optimization:_ In embedded systems, it's often better with larger data operations to pre-allocate a result object and give the function a pointer to an object to fill rather than returning the object from the function.
 >